The Importance of Quality Artwork in Schoolbooks

 Did you know that the use of illustrations in schoolbooks dates back to the 17th Century?
 The Orbis Pictus by Comenius is the first schoolbook to have had illustrations.

-Pictures, as we know, are first order symbols that represent familiar and concrete experiences.
-Words are second order symbols that are abstract.
+Pictures, as we know, our first order symbols that represent familiar and concrete experiences.
+Words are second-order symbols that are abstract.
 Hence pictures are easily identifiable for young learners.
 The juxtaposition of pictures with words makes the words more accessible or comprehensible, thus helping young learners become good readers.
-Consequently they learn better.
+Consequently, they learn better.

 Pictures enhance the academic value of a text by

 - Promoting textual coherence

 Here are a few other academic advantages of using pictures:

 - Vocabulary enhancement is facilitated through picture-word associations: